gablemathias/dominos-cypress/README.md

-# Dominos - Cypress - Pizza Order
+# Cypress QA - End-to-End Testing

+End-to-end test to request a pizza order on Dominos